Fraguinha/MNIST-NeuralNetwork/README.md

 $ gcc neural_network.c -o neural_network.exe -lm
 ```

-2. Open the folder data/mnist-test-images/tif and look for a couple images you'd like to see the network classify.
+2. Open the folder: data/mnist-test-images/tif

+3. Choose images you'd like to see the network classify.

-3. execute the code:
+4. execute the code with the image numbers as parameters:

 ```
-$ ./neural_network.exe smarty_pants.bin 1 2 3 4 5 6 7 8 9 10
+Ex: $ ./neural_network.exe smarty_pants.bin 1 2 3 4 5 6 7 8 9 10
 ```

 ### See smarty_pants.bin (trained model) precision over all the 10,000 images